vincentbernat/network-lab/lab-arista-veos/README.md

 set them read-only for safety.
 We use COW to avoid any modification of the original image.

-Also, the image is shipped with an empty `startup-config`.
-This prevent ZTP to work.
-This can be fixed with the shell script `images/fix-arista-veos-image.sh`.
-It also needs guestfish.

 [Arista website]: https://www.arista.com/en/support/software-download

 Commands